Caring for someone

 - Who would you like to offer support, care and friendship to the cared for person?

-- Are there any legal, financial or practical arrangements that would need to be put in place i.e. guardianship, power of attorney, wills and trusts?
+- Are there any legal, financial or practical arrangements that would need to be put in place, that is, guardianship, power of attorney, wills and trusts?

 - What support or services would be needed for the cared person for in a change of circumstances?